MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-inheritance-from-data-sources.md

 Sensitivity label inheritance from an Excel file is supported when all of the following are true:

 * The Excel file is stored in OneDrive or SharePoint Online.
 * The connection to the Excel file was established in Power BI Desktop using the web connector, as described in [Use OneDrive for work or school links in Power BI Desktop](../connect-data/desktop-use-onedrive-business-links.md).
-The process described there applies to both OneDrive and SharePoint Online.
+The process described in that article applies to both OneDrive and SharePoint Online.
-* The authentication credentials for the dataset created in the service after publishing are properly configured, also as described in the above article.
+* The authentication credentials for the dataset created in the service have been properly reconfigured after publishing, also as described in the above article.

 ## Considerations and limitations